 Transliteration:( Wa laa taj'alul laaha 'urdatal li aymaanikum an tabarroo wa tattaqoo wa tuslihoo bainan naas; wallaahu Samee'un 'Aleem )

-2. If an oath is taken for a good act it should be broken and compensation should be given in its place.
+If an oath prevents a good act, it should be broken, and compensation (kaffarah) must be given.

 The tafsir of Surah Baqarah verse 223 by Ibn Kathir is unavailable here.